Best part-time jobs for students?

 If you don’t mind working evenings and weekends…

-Being mad about movies, fanatical about film, or potty over popcorn are just some of the reasons why working in a cinema will appeal to you.
+Working in a cinema may appeal to you with there being an Odeon in town located near CCCU or the Gulbenkian on the UKC campus, so it seems pretty convenient.
 As jobs go, it’s pretty straightforward – work on the concession stand, check tickets and mop up popcorn and split Pepsi after the movie is finished.
 The hours are generally pretty good too.
 After all, most cinemas are open between 12-15 hours a day which should offer at least some flexibility to your schedule.

-Other than dealing with inebriated imbeciles on occasion and reeking of lager, working behind the bar is a fun part-time job to have while you’re a student.
-It’s a great way to meet people since bars tend to attract outgoing, social-types who are eager to make new friends.
+Other than dealing with drunk students and smelling of alcohol, working behind the bar is a fun part-time job to have while you’re a student.
+It’s a great way to meet people since bars tend to attract outgoing, social types who are eager to make new friends.
 Plus, at the end of it, you’ll learn how to fix the perfect martini, and pour the perfect pint (it’s an art, don’t you know) – each a solid life skill.

 Like going home with a belly full of food and a pocket full of cash tips?
 Then waiting tables is for you.
 Okay, the work can be tiring and requires a keen eye for detail and a winning smile, but the remunerations are many.
 Although every restaurant or cafe is different, most will distribute its tips among the staff.
 Some will even provide you with a free meal before or after your shift.